biogeeker/genome_analysis/README.md

 # Genome analysis tools

 Here, I would record some tools for genome assembly, annotation, and comparative genomics analysis when I used during my projects.
-Also, some useful scripts would be included in this part.
+Also, some useful scripts would be added into this chapter.

 ## Genome assembly
 ### Short read sequencing